Alexander-T-Moss/Small-Area-Flow-Comp/README.md

 # Small Area Flow Compenstation - _SAFC_
 A general solution to combat extrusion related issues on small areas of solid infill, now available natively in the latest versions of OrcaSlicer and as a standalone script for PrusaSlicer, SuperSlicer, BambuStudio and older versions of OrcaSlicer!
-Display image from [Voron-Afterburner](https://github.com/VoronDesign/Voron-Afterburner/releases)
+Display part from [Voron-Afterburner](https://github.com/VoronDesign/Voron-Afterburner/releases)

 ![demo_cw1_body](/Screenshots/demo_animation.gif)